perturbo-code/perturbo-workshop-2025/Hands-on1/README.md

 Now you're inside the container, congratulations!

-We can check, that we actually run the container.
-Call in the new Terminal window `docker ps -a`, and you'll obtain:
+We can check that we are actually running the container.
+In a new terminal window, run `docker ps -a`, and you’ll see:

 ```bash
 CONTAINER ID   IMAGE                               COMMAND       CREATED         STATUS                     PORTS     NAMES
 58dfcc3ac8cc   perturbo/perturbo:gcc_openmp_3.0    "/bin/bash"   6 seconds ago   Up 3 seconds                         perturbo
 ```

-If you want to use perturbo, all you have to do is type in the terminal
+If you want to use `perturbo.x`, all you have to do is type in the terminal

 ```bash
 perturbo.x